evanTheTerribleWarrior/doom-redis/README.md

 * * * * *

-Fixes in Progress
+Fixes
 --------

 - Original repo had certain keys bound so those can't be used on the chat functionality.
-Need to change the code logic to allow all keys
+Need to change the code logic to allow all keys ---> Fixed, commented out relevant code lines

 Project Structure
 -----------------